jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 100px; position: absolute; top: 400px; left: 360px;">Cracking</h1>

 !SLIDE
-.notes First, why is password hash storage so important.
+.notes First, why is access to password hashes so important.
 Well, it stems from the fact that most humans are bad at remembering good passwords.
 This manifests itself in two ways.

 <h1 style="font-size: 330px; position: absolute; top: 210px; left: 260px;">Why<span class="white">?</span></h1>

 !SLIDE
 .notes The first way is that humans tend to choose simple passwords.
-Even if you try to force them to use complex passwords, many humans will pick a simple password that just happens to be more complex than you require.
+If you try to force them to use complex passwords, many humans will pick a simple password that meets your complexity requirements.

 <h1 class="white" style="font-size: 100px; position: absolute; top: 140px; right: 270px;">Simple</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; right: 160px;">Passwords</h1>

-!SLIDE
+!SLIDE skip
 .notes If you do not have any requirements on passwords, many humans will use passwords like 123456 or password

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">123456</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 160px;">password</h1>

-!SLIDE
+!SLIDE skip
 .notes If you require that passwords must be at least eight characters and contain both uppercase letters, lowercase letters, and numbers, many humans will use passwords like Password1.
 This is not significantly more secure than just password by itself.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">123456</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 160px;">password</h1>
 <h1 class="white" style="font-size: 130px; position: absolute; top: 510px; left: 160px;">Password1</h1>

-!SLIDE
+!SLIDE skip
 .notes Password complexity requirements only make it more likely that humans will write down the password.
 If a human will not use a secure password in the absense of password complexity requirements, it is unlikely they will use a secure password if you have password complexity requirements.

 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 260px;">Password</h1>